simondlevy/OneShot125/README.md

 1. With the battery and Teensy unpowered, turn on the transmitter and max-out the throttle.

 2. Plug in the Teensy board.
-If it receiving full throttle correctly, the LED will turn on.
+If it is receiving full throttle correctly, the LED will turn on.

 3. Plug in the battery.
 You should immediately hear the